rcagantas/kill9/readme.md

 Giggl is our attempt at making a multiplayer arena shooter.

 ## Game Overview
-* Game is to be hosted and playable over LAN only (could change in the future).
+* Game is to be hosted and playable over internet only (might change if we ever implement bots).
 * The game size is static and set on creation by the game server.
 * Players could join any server through a link/identifier.
 * Players could shoot while moving.